 The termination impact on confidentiality obligations means that former parties may still be held accountable for any unauthorized sharing of sensitive information.
 This accountability can extend beyond mere contractual penalties, as affected parties may pursue legal action for damages resulting from the breach.

-Moreover, public disclosure can damage reputations and erode trust, impacting future business opportunities.
-Therefore, understanding the long-term implications of confidentiality obligations is essential for all parties, as any breach after termination carries significant risks that can ultimately affect an individual or company's standing in the market.
+Public disclosure can damage reputations and erode trust, impacting future business opportunities.
+Therefore, understanding the long-term implications of confidentiality obligations is essential, as any breach after termination carries significant risks that can ultimately affect your standing in the market.